-- Excess baggage charges (Limit is 9kg per person)
+- Excess luggage charges (limit is 9kg per person)

-- All accommodations and meals in Kathmandu, before and after the journey
+- All accommodation and meals in Kathmandu, before and after the journey

-- Extra night accommodation in Kathmandu due to early arrival, late departure, or early return from the trek.
+- Extra night accommodations in Kathmandu due to early arrival, late departure, and early return from trekking (for any reason)

 - Tips for guide and porters

-- All the costs and expenses which are not listed in "What is included in the package?" will be counted as excludes
+- All the costs and expenses not listed in "What is included?" will be counted as excludes

 - Sun hat or scarf

 - Winter hat or insulating hat or Wide-brimmed hat